Released November 10, 2025

 Want to learn more about the Retail Monitor?

-The Retail Monitor calculation of core retail sales was down 0.49% month over month in September but up 5.72% year over year.
+The Retail Monitor calculation of core retail sales was up 0.6% month over month in October and up 5% year over year.

 Total retail sales excludes autos and gas to reduce volatility, offering a broad view of consumer spending.